 - Small Hydro – 20 GW

-With rapid urbanization, industrialization, smart cities, electrical transport – India’s power demand has been rising at a fast pace.
+With rapid urbanization, industrialization, smart cities, and electrical transport – India’s power demand has been rising at a fast pace.
 It is estimated that India will require an additional power supply capacity of 450 GW by 2034.
 Dependency on traditional sources of power will not be sufficient if the country aspires to become a $10 trillion dollar economy by 2032.